divio/divio-cloud-docs/how-to/interact-database.rst

 How to interact with your project's database
 ============================================

-The Postgres database for your Divio Cloud project runs:
+The Postgres database for your Divio project runs:

 * in a Docker container for your **local** projects: :ref:`interact-local-db`
 * on a dedicated cluster for your **Cloud-deployed** sites: :ref:`interact-cloud-db`